Strumenta/antlr-kotlin/README.md

   ./gradlew :antlr-kotlin-benchmarks:jvmBenchmark
   ```

-- JS and WebAssembly benchmarks cannot use kotlinx-benchmark currently.
+- JS, WebAssembly and Native benchmarks cannot use kotlinx-benchmark currently.
   Instead, they use a test case which re-uses the benchmark code.

   To run benchmarks, remove the `@Ignore` annotation on `ManualMySQLBenchmarks`, and use: